-Other amendments require the approval of a unit majority.
-Please read "-Amendment of the
+Other amendments generally require the approval of a unit majority.
+Please read "-Amendment of the Partnership Agreement".

-Partnership Agreement".

-Merger of our partnership or the sale of all or substantially all Unit majority in certain circumstances.
-Please read "-Merger, Consolidation, Conversion, Sale or

-Other Disposition of Assets". of our assets
+Merger of our partnership or the sale of all or substantially allUnit majority in certain circumstances.
+Please read "-Merger, Consolidation, Conversion, Sale or of our assets Other Disposition of Assets".